 - We do expect that students attend community events and are respectful during times that recognize Christian observances.

-- We do expect all members of the community should actively contribute to the overall atmosphere of peace, unity and acceptance.
+- We do expect that all members of the community should actively contribute to the overall atmosphere of peace, unity and acceptance.

 As a Christian school, we HOPE: